At Spectra Energy, we are moving ahead and gaining momentum as we expand our total portfolio via project execution and acquisitions.

 The Access Northeast project addresses the “last mile” of pipeline capacity necessary to meet the growing natural gas transportation needs of electric generation companies throughout New England on the coldest days of the year when demand for power is greatest.

-The Atlantic Bridge Project, a proposed expansion of the Algonquin Gas Transmission (Algonquin) and Maritimes & Northeast Pipeline (Maritimes) systems, will connect abundant North American natural gas supplies with markets in the New England states and the Maritime provinces.
+The Atlantic Bridge Project, an expansion of the Algonquin Gas Transmission (Algonquin) and Maritimes & Northeast Pipeline (Maritimes) interstate pipeline systems, will transport significant and diverse natural gas supplies to the New England states and the Canadian Maritime provinces.

 The Bayway Lateral Project is a proposed lateral pipeline that will be constructed to deliver natural gas from the existing Texas Eastern Transmission system in Linden, New Jersey, to the Bayway Refinery site in Linden and Elizabeth, New Jersey.

 The Texas Eastern Gulf Markets Expansion Project provides supply access solutions to meet the needs of demand growth in the power, industrial and LNG export sectors particularly in the Gulf Coast region of Louisiana and Texas.

 Texas Eastern’s Marcellus to Market Project will provide both producer and market shippers with the opportunity to obtain new incremental firm transportation service from liquid supply points in the Appalachian region to an array of liquid market points in the Northeast United States.

 Up to 125 dekatherms per day (Dth/d) of PennEast receipts and up to 75 dth/d of AGT-Ramapo, AGT-Mahwah or TETLP-Lambertville with 62.5% of total receipt capacity from PennEast ; scalable receipts from Berne to Uniontown area